-Picture it: you’re deep in the middle of teaching a lesson and BAM you wish you had a word wall (or vocab chart) with some of the buzz words you really would like your students to use during discussion.
+Picture it: you’re deep in the middle of teaching a lesson, and BAM, you wish you had a word wall (or vocab chart) with some of the buzzwords you would like your students to use during the discussion.

 Side note: I was having a discussion with my daughter while working on a science project, and this is how this post came to be.
-Instead of using accurate terms, she just kept using generic words and I wasn’t making a meaningful connection.
+Instead of using real terms, she just kept using generic words, and I wasn’t making a meaningful connection.
 I then wondered, have I ever left my students feeling this way … or them leaving peers feeling the same?

 TALK SCIENCE IN THE CLASSROOM

-- When discussing a specific topic, we practice repeating terms that are absolutely important during the lesson.
+- We practice repeating important terms during the lesson when discussing a specific topic.
 Especially the frequently used terms that pop up across lesson after lesson.

 - We engage in vocabulary activities.
-Whether it is a doodling activity, like the one pictured above or a visualize it activity.
-These types of activities help students retain the information they discuss, yet also allow their creative side to release happiness furthering engagement.
+Whether it is a doodling activity, like the one pictured above, or a visualize it activity.
+These activities help students retain the information they discuss, yet also allow their creative side to release happiness, furthering engagement.

 So, in the end, SHOW the words and REMIND your students daily.
-Don’t be scared to have meaningful AND vocabulary rich discussion with your students.
+Don’t be scared to have a meaningful AND vocabulary-rich discussion with your students.
 You will be surprised by how the conversation will turn … but by surprised, I mean P-R-O-U-D!!

 This site contains affiliate links.
-This simply means if you buy something using my link, I will receive a very small portion of the sales.
-The price of the item is the same whether it is an affiliate link or not.
+This means if you buy something using my link, I will receive a tiny portion of the sales.
+The item’s price is the same whether it is an affiliate link or not.
 It is my promise to you that I only recommend products or services I believe will add value to my readers.
 By using the affiliate links, you are helping support my Website, and I genuinely appreciate your support.
 Tell your friends!